jitsi/jitsi-meet/doc/quick-install.md

 During the installation you'll be asked to enter the hostname of the Jitsi Meet instance.
 If you have a FQDN hostname for the instance already set ip in DNS, enter it there.
 If you don't have a resolvable hostname, you can enter the IP address of the machine (if it is static or doesn't change).

-This hostname (ot IP address) will be used for virtualhost configuration inside the Jitsi Meet and also you and your correspondents will be using it to access the web conferences.
+This hostname (or IP address) will be used for virtualhost configuration inside the Jitsi Meet and also you and your correspondents will be using it to access the web conferences.

 ### Open a conference